serverless/components/README.md

 ## Example

-Deploy serverless infrastructure, or an entire serverless outcome (e.g. a chat app) in seconds...
+Deploy serverless infrastructure, or an entire serverless outcome (e.g. a fullstack realtime app) in seconds...

 ```yaml
 # serverless.yml